fry69/vite-plugin-localcaddy/packages/vite-plugin-localcaddy/README.md

 ## Acknowledgement

 This package is a Deno conversion of [vite-plugin-domain](https://github.com/mustafa0x/vite-plugin-domain) by [mustafa0x](https://github.com/mustafa0x).
-The original Node.js implementation provided the foundation for this fully-tested TypeScript port to the Deno runtime.
+The original Node.js implementation provided the foundation for this fully-tested Deno port.

 ## License